porsche-design-system/porsche-design-system/packages/storefront/src/pages/getting-started/about-porsche-ui-kit/about.md

 **Laverage knowledge and clarity.**
 Everyone having access to the system and using the same language, it is much easier to collaborate and share knowledge with a clear understanding.
 Onboardings for new members are much easier and faster.

-## Our Principles for success
+## Principles of success for the Porsche UI Kit

-We foster trust and responsibility rather than policing; Sticking to a continuous evolvement strategy with open collaboration and contribution.
+The Porsche UI Kit fosters trust and responsibility rather than policing; Sticking to a continuous evolvement strategy with open collaboration and contribution.
+To take full advantage of the benefits, we recommend to align with our following principles:

-* Use the contents as ingredients for building creative designs - upon and combining them
+* **Use contents as fundament** without modification for building individual designs upon
-* Strive for a deep alignment between design and code through a close collaboration and communication
+* **Collaborate and talk** between design and development, just as we do
-* See continuous updating as operation task and avoid growing debts
+* **Continuous update** to avoid growing debts
-* Join our communication channels and community rituals to receive and share information
+* **Actively join our community** through our channels and rituals
-* Participate in the evolvement with your contribution and feedback
+* **Participate in the evolvement** by contributing and giving feedback